ProFormA/proformaxml/Whitepaper.md

 A nullify-conditions element is attributed with one of the boolean operators { and, or }.
 Further it contains operands that usually are of the nullify-condition type, which represents a simple comparison.
 Nevertheless a composite condition can have nested composite conditions as operands as well.

 The nullify-conditions element's base type (grades-nullify-base-type) defines titles and descriptions that could be displayed by a grader when explaining a score nullification to students or teachers.
+The title should be formatted as plaintext; multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

 ###### Code
 ```xml